Personalized News Recommendation with Context Trees: Preliminaries

 Recommending news articles depends on multiple factors: the popularity of the news item, the freshness of the story, the sequence of news items or topics that the user has seen so far.
-We define a model for each of these properties, and show how to combine them.
+Thus, each expert is decomposed into a set of \emph{local models}, each modelling one of these properties.
 The first model ignores the temporal dynamics of the process.
-The second model accounts for the possibility that the users may be mainly looking at popular items, while the last model assumes that users are mostly interested in fresh items (i.e. breaking news).
-Each context corresponds to an expert $\mu_i$, which calculates the posterior probability $\mathbb{P}_i(x | \mathbf{s})$ of the next item $x$ given any sequence $\mathbf{s}$ in its corresponding context.
+The second model assumes that users are mainly looking at popular items, and the last model that they are interested in fresh items (i.e. breaking news).